 Everyone has a favourite Christmas movie, one that makes you go misty-eyed.

-This is my list of absolute must-see Christmas movies, the ones I love to watch every year and which always get me into the festive spirit!
+This is my list of absolute must-see Christmas movies, the ones my family love to watch every year and which always get us all into the festive spirit!

 So grab a cup of hot chocolate and a mince pie and settle down for the perfect Christmas family movie night.
 Is your favourite here?